ckoval7/df-aggregator/README.md

     - Minimum samples per cluster.
 Default 20
     - A higher value can yield more accurate results, but requires more data.

+-  --plot_intersects
+    - Plots all the intersect points in a cluster.
+    - Only applies when clustering is turned on.
+    - This creates larger CZML files.

 -  -o, --offline
     - Starts program with receiver turned off.
     - Useful for looking at stored data when you can't connect to receivers.